tamarin-prover/tamarin-prover/manual/src/003_example.md

 the
 [section on cryptographic messages](004_cryptographic-messages.html#sec:cryptographic-messages).

-Now click on `Untyped case distinctions (10 cases, all chains solved)` to see the following:
+Now click on `Refined sources (10 cases, deconstructions complete)` to see the following:

 <!-- FIX: When we switch to raw/refined sources, change this whole thing to look